bpshparis/ma/README.md

 > :no_entry: If **login failed** because of logging in with a federated ID, then browse one a the following url:

-> :bulb: Ctrl + Click on links below to open them in new tabs and keep the tutorial tab opened.
+> :bulb: Ctrl + Click on links below to open them in new tab and keep the tutorial tab opened.

  * https://login.ng.bluemix.net/UAALoginServerWAR/passcode
  * https://login.eu-gb.bluemix.net/UAALoginServerWAR/passcode